NadineAstakhova/SystemOfIndividualWorks/README.md

-# System Of Individual Works.
-Web Application based on Yii2
+# System Of Individual Works

 <p>Web application based on the MVC-model using the PHP-framework Yii2.
 Besides using JS, HTML5, CSS3 and Bootstrap.